braathwaate/stratego/README.md

 Static position analysis is used to determine piece destinations.
 Success is largely dependent on the AI in gaining knowledge of opponent piece rank.
+The AI creates plans (using a maze-running algorithm) to move its pieces towards opponent pieces where material or informational gain could be possible.
-(However, this does lead the AI to make pointless chases which are mitigated only by the Two-Squares and More-Squares rules).
+However, because the outcome cannot be determined at this point, this does lead the AI to make pointless chases which are mitigated only by the Two-Squares and More-Squares rules.

 Once a piece gets in the general vicinity of its target(s), the AI relies on the minimax algorithm to find